MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/prepare-to-apply-23h2-solution-update.md

 ### Set up the environment validator

-Follow these steps to set up the environment validator:
+Follow these steps to set up the environment validator on a server node of your Azure Stack HCI cluster:

 1. Select one server that's the part of the cluster.